-1. The child reads the directions at the bottom of the page.
+1. The child reads the math journal labels and any directions at the bottom of the page.
+(Help with this when needed.)

-2. The child draws a picture that includes the numbers, objects, and math concepts listed in the directions.
+2. The child draws a picture that includes the numbers, objects, and math concepts listed in the math journal prompts.

-You can use the kindergarten math journal prompts below for math activities and/or create activities on your own.
+You can use the kindergarten math journal prompts below or create prompts on your own.
 As you can see, the directions are not rocket science.
 You and your child can take turns thinking up guidelines for the next activity.
 Most children love to be creative, so I am sure there will be some very imaginative guidelines!
 If you have several youngsters, this can be a great group activity to pass away the summer hours.
+The examples I provide are in label or prompt format but you could use kindergarten math journal questions if you prefer.
+This may be a gateway to even more fun math activities.
 I hope you enjoy!

 #1 I see ONE red apple and TWO green apples.